Water in the Bear Valley

 There is no excuse for water abuse.

 The DWP works hard to make sure the Bear Valley's water resources are sustainably managed to delay the need for rationing and more restrictive water use regulations.
 Part of this effort is to ensure that our limited water supply is conserved and not wasted.
-The way this is accomplished is by the following water use rules and regulations:
+The way we accomplish this through the following water use rules and regulations:

 Water should be used reasonably and productively at all times.